 I’m glad I booked a table on Opentable, because the restaurant was packed by 6pm!
 I can see why this restaurant was so busy, because the food was something very special!
 We ordered Sweet Potato Crisps and Garlic Dough Dippers with Cheese for starters and they looked so good I almost forgot to take a picture of them, because I just wanted to scoff them all!

 For mains we both were looking at pizzas and when the waitress came over to us, we ended up unintentionally ordering the same pizza, which was the Shredded Confit Duck Modern Pizza, and I wish that pizza never ended!
 I literally only ever eat Dominos Pizza, but I could have this pizza everyday and I can see why Dough Pizza Kitchen is famed for their mouth-watering pizzas!

 On our final day in Manchester, we decided to head to an American Diner for brunch, because we walked past this diner everyday when we were walking to and from the city centre and it would be rude not to try it!
 We went to the Infamous Diner, which is around the corner from the Arndale.
 I absolutely loved the interior in this diner, because we felt like we had been transported to America.

 I hope this blog post inspired you to take a trip to Manchester to explore the many amazing eateries!
-I am so lucky to live so close to Manchester to explore all of these lovely places!
-I do have another blog post about exploring cafes around Manchester, so if you want to give that a read as well, I have linked it down below:
+I’m very lucky to live so close to Manchester to explore all of these lovely places!
+There’s another blog post about exploring cafes around Manchester, so if you want to give that a read as well, I have linked it down below:

 If you would like to read more future blog posts, please show the subscribe button some love on my blog, it would mean a lot to me!